anthkris/portfolio-site/src/pages/posts/2019/2019-03-28-deliberate-practice-quiz-game.md

 ## My Design and Process

 For the original game, I was inspired by a couple of small gameful/quiz-zy experiences I had seen recently.
-One was a game called It's Centered That, which is a game that asks you to test your design eye by checking to see if a dot is centered in a group of one or more shapes.
-The other game, NAME, took a similar approach to ask you to test your design eye by seeing if you could tell which of two designs was the best, closer to best practices.
+One was a game called [It's Centered That](https://www.supremo.co.uk/designers-eye/), which is a game that asks you to test your design eye by checking to see if a dot is centered in a group of one or more shapes.
+The other game, [Can't Unsee](https://cantunsee.space/), took a similar approach to ask you to test your design eye by seeing if you could tell which of two designs was the best/closer to best practices.

 Normally, I think, I'd ignore this type of game.
 I mean, they're cute and all, but I didn't see that they could do much for someone from a learning perspective.
 But after looking more closely at these two examples, I was suddenly struck by the fact that they offer players a chance at deliberate practice on a particular, small, tightly-bound design skill.
 They ask you to identify the "right" thing and offer immediate expert feedback.
 And that, of course, is exstremely useful in a learning context.